fortunato-all/skl-GDN/README.md

 Run `python src/data_process.py` to pre-process the data.
-Run `python src/attack.py` to attack the test set of Amazon or Yelp. model_handler.py and layers.py are for Yelp and Amazon, while model_handler_homo.py and layers_homo.py are for T-Finance and T-Social.
+Run `python src/attack.py` to attack the test set of Amazon or Yelp.

 # Dependencies
 Please set up the environment following Requirements in this [repository](https://github.com/PonderLY/PC-GNN).